-Since 2010, the TH has had an expanded calving distribution with some calving occurring to the west between Atqasuk and the Itkillik River and some females calving east of the Colville River with the CAH (Parrett 2011, Parrett ADFG, pers. comm.).
+with the CAH (Parrett 2011; L. Parrett, ADFG, pers. comm.).
 There has also been considerable emigration from the TH.
-Since 2004, from 4-24% of collared TH caribou have been with other herds during the calving period and since 2008, many of the females calving with other herds have stayed with that herd during the summer (Parrett 2011).
-A few collared CAH caribou have calved west of the Colville River in isolated years (notably 2001), it is a rare occurrence (Arthur and Del Vecchio 2009, Lenart 2009).
+Since 2004, 4-24% of collared TH caribou have been with other herds during the calving period and since 2008, many of the females calving with other herds have stayed with that herd during the summer (Parrett 2011).
+A few collared CAH caribou have calved west of the Colville River in isolated years (notably 2001), although it is a rare occurrence (Arthur and Del Vecchio 2009, Lenart 2009).

-Some fairly large groups of caribou (up to 525) were in the northern Colville East survey area during the late June surveys when caribou moved towards in the coast in response to warm weather and calm conditions conducive to mosquito harassment (Figure 5).
-No surveys were conducted in July; telemetry data provide better information on movements during the insect season (see Radio Telemetry section below).
-Since 2001, the only transect survey on which we found large groups of mosquito-harassed caribou in the NPRA survey area was in August 2005 (Lawhead et al. 2006).
+Few caribou were seen on NPRA transects in late June when caribou move towards the coast in response to inland warm weather and calm conditions conducive to mosquito harassment (Figure 5).
+No surveys were conducted in July; telemetry data provide better information on movements during the insect season (see Radio Telemetry section, below).
+Since 2001, the only transect survey during which we found large groups of mosquito-harassed caribou in the NPRA survey area was in August 2005 (Lawhead et al. 2006).

-Caribou densities observed on the NPRA transects were relatively low during most surveys in 2012, with the exception of late June (Table 2).
+Estimated caribou numbers in the NPRA study area were also low during all surveys in 2013 ranging from 0 to 134 caribou (Table 2).
 Since our surveys began in 2001, the highest densities in the NPRA survey area typically have occurred in late September or October (Figure 6).
-Only two surveys were conducted in September or October 2009-2012 due to poor weather conditions.
+Only three surveys from 2009-2013 were conducted in September or October due to poor weather conditions.
 High densities also have been recorded occasionally in late winter (2.4 caribou/km2 in April 2003) and postcalving (1.5 caribou/km2 in late June 2001; Burgess et al. 2002, Johnson et al. 2004, Lawhead et al. 2010).